CatAndVinyl/Neural-Networks/README.md

     ```
 3. Run each cell to train the model; the generated text will appear in the last cell

+# Hand Image Classifier

+The **Hand Image Classifier** is a Java-based neural network project designed to classify hand images and determine the count of fingers someone is holding up.
+This project serves as an introduction to neural networks and image classification, providing a simple yet effective solution for analyzing sanitized hand images.

+## Overview

+The "Hand Image Classifier" repository contains Java source code (`HandImageClassifier.java`) for a 4-layer feedforward neural network.
+The network is trained to classify hand images into categories based on the number of fingers displayed.

+## Project Structure

+- `HandImageClassifier.java`: The main Java class containing the implementation of the neural network.
+- `training_data/`: A folder containing sanitized hand images used for training the neural network.
+- `test_images/`: A folder containing additional hand images for testing the trained network.

+## How It Works

+1. **Data Preparation:**
+   - Prepare sanitized hand images for training and testing.
+Organize them into the `training_data` and `test_images` folders.

+2. **Neural Network Architecture:**
+   - The neural network has four layers: an input layer, two hidden layers, and an output layer.
+It is designed for image classification, specifically for determining the number of fingers in a hand image.

+3. **Training:**
+   - Execute the `HandImageClassifier.java` file to train the neural network on the provided training data.
+Adjust hyperparameters as needed.

+4. **Testing:**
+   - Test the trained network on new hand images located in the `test_images` folder.
+The network will classify the images and provide a count of the fingers displayed.

+## Running the Project

+1. Compile the Java code:

+    ```bash
+    javac HandImageClassifier.java
+    ```

+2. Run the compiled code:

+    ```bash
+    java HandImageClassifier
+    ```

+3. Follow on-screen instructions to train and test the neural network.

+## Example Usage

+1. Prepare sanitized hand images in the `training_data` and `test_images` folders.

+2. Compile and run the Java code as described above.

+3. Follow the prompts to train the neural network and test it on new hand images.
 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, new features, or additional use cases, feel free to open an issue or submit a pull request.